XpressReal/xpressreal-wiki/en/src/content/docs/recipes/fydesign.md

 3. Click the device to open the details page, then click "Move To” under the Operation section.
 ![Device Operation](https://cdn-web.fydeos.com/Device_Operation_989c8b2811.png)
 4. Select the target OU and confirm.
-5. **Reboot the device or wait for a moment** to apply the OU change and auto-lunched settings.
+5. **Reboot the device or wait for a moment** to apply the OU change and auto-launched settings.

 If FydeSign is already set as the auto-launch app for this OU, and the device belongs to the same OU, the screen will appear in **FydeSign › Screens**.